SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/About_DMS_Security/Encryption_in_DataMiner.md

 ### User passwords

-Passwords for external users in the DataMiner System are always managed by the User Directory (Active Directory, OpenLDAP,...).
-To verify password security requirements, we recommend users consult their respective User Directory documentation.
+Passwords for external users in the DataMiner System are always managed by the User Directory (Active Directory, OpenLDAP, etc.).
+To verify password security requirements, we recommend that users consult their respective User Directory documentation.

 For local DataMiner users, [Windows will store the (hashed) password](https://docs.microsoft.com/en-us/windows-server/security/kerberos/passwords-technical-overview).
 The complexity and renewal policies in Windows apply to local DataMiner users.